 For the past two thousand years, Christian traditions that trace their teachings back to the life of Jesus have expanded and spread.
-Contemporary Christianity consists of three major branches (the Catholic Church, Orthodox Christian churches, and Protestantism) and claims more followers than any other religion—including just over 70% of the American population.
+Contemporary Christianity consists of three major branches (the Catholic Church, Orthodox Christian churches, and Protestantism) and claims more followers than any other religion—including about 65% of the American population.

 Christianity is a worldwide religious tradition, a river of faith with many branches and with streams flowing on every continent.
-But its common source is one: the life, the teachings, the death, and the resurrection of Jesus.
+But these streams share a common source: the life, teachings, death, and resurrection of Jesus.
 This man, whom Christians call the Christ or the Messiah, was born in Roman-occupied Palestine approximately 2,000 years ago.
-He lived his life as a Jew in a region ruled by the Roman authorities.
-Like many prophets before him, he spoke of the urgent need to turn to God and he taught a message of love and justice.
-His active ministry of teaching was, at most, approximately three years long.
-He was in his thirties when he was charged with treason and put to death by crucifixion.
-His followers reported that he was resurrected from the dead and that he appeared before them.
+He lived his life as a Jew in a region ruled by Roman authorities.
+Like many Hebrew prophets before him, he spoke of the urgent need to turn to God and he taught a message of love and justice.
+His active ministry of teaching was approximately three years long.
+Jesus was in his thirties when he was charged with treason and put to death by crucifixion.
+His followers reported that he rose from the dead and that he appeared before them.

-Jesus left no writings, nor did others write about him until decades after he died.
+Jesus left no writings.
 Remarkably, however, the small group of disciples who experienced his resurrection were inspired to go out and spread the news of Jesus.
-In the decades that followed, they put his life in writings and established communities of faith throughout the Mediterranean world and, eventually, throughout the rest of the world.
-It was in Antioch, now in Turkey, that they were first called “Christians,” followers of the way of Christ.
-In the first three centuries, Christianity spread throughout the Greco-Roman world, which extended from the Iberian Peninsula to the Indian coast.
-From the 5th to the 7th century, Christian outreach spread throughout northern Europe and was introduced in East Asia as Syrian Christians missionized in China during this time.
+In the decades that followed, they put his life in writings and established communities of faith throughout the Mediterranean region and, eventually, throughout the rest of the world.
+It was in Antioch (now Turkey), that these communities were first called “Christians,” or followers of the way of Christ.
+In the first three centuries CE, Christianity spread throughout the Greco-Roman world, which extended from the Iberian Peninsula to the Indian coast.
+From the 5th to the 7th century, Christianity spread throughout northern Europe and was introduced in East Asia as Syrian Christians missionized in China.
 In the 10th century, missionaries from Constantinople (now Istanbul) brought Christianity to Russia.
 Throughout the second half of the second millennium, European colonialism accelerated the mass spread of Christianity.

-Today Christianity has three major streams, each possessing its own internal pluralism: the Catholic Church, Orthodox Christian churches, and Protestant movements.
-Some would now argue that Anglicanism, which followed the course of the British Empire, and the Pentecostalism sweeping the globe constitute their own streams of the Christian tradition.
-But even these broad categories hardly do justice to the hundreds of particular churches and denominations that have come into being through the centuries and continue to be born today.
-In the early 21st century, Christianity has more adherents than any other religious tradition on earth.
-One third of all humans call themselves Christians.
+Today, Christianity has three major streams, each possessing its own internal pluralism: the Catholic Church, the Orthodox Christian churches, and the Protestant movements.
+Some would also argue that Anglicanism and Pentecostalism, which have both grown dramatically worldwide, constitute their own streams of the Christian tradition.
+But even these broad categories hardly do justice to the hundreds of particular churches and denominations that have come into being through the centuries and continue to evolve today.
 The Christian scriptures have been translated into a multitude of languages, and in many places around the world Christianity has been integrated with aspects of local cultures.
 The great diversity of Christianity is one of its most striking characteristics.